NovelMobileRobotsLab/UKF/README.md

 # UKF
 Unscented Kalman Filter for attitude estimation using accelerometer and gyroscope data.
+The Unscented Kalman Filter (UKF) is a state estimation algorithm designed for nonlinear systems.
+It builds upon the standard Kalman filter but uses the unscented transform to better handle the non-linearities inherent in many real-world systems.
+Instead of linearizing the system equations (as in the Extended Kalman Filter), the UKF employs a deterministic sampling approach called the unscented transform to approximate the probability distribution of the state.

 ## Dependencies